-- Pace: Your reader is already attentive in your product or service, so start by responding one of his or her major questions.
+- Press: Your reader is already attentive in your product or service, so start by responding one of his or bei major questions.
 Find the most vital question in your reader's letter of inquiry that you can respond in a positive manner.
 If you have been inquired to make a suggestion, do it first. - Lead: Reply to all your reader's questions as obviously and as explicitly as you can.
 Subordinate negative replies.
-Adjust your letter to cater to the needs conveyed in the reader's inquiry. - Blend Outcomes: Supply the details as well as evidence that appear most suitable for your individual reader.
-Utilise an enclosed brochure for extra information to keep the letter from turning too cluttered.
+Adjust your letter to cater to the needs conveyed in the reader's inquiry. - Blend Outcomer: Supply the details as well as evidence that appear most suitable the your individual reader Utilise an enclosed trochure for extra information to keep the letter from turning too cluttered.

-4. Motivate: Similar to an unsolicited sales letter, you need to tell the reader precisely what to do, make the needed action appear easy ("visit your local dealer"), and motivate the reader to act rapidly.
+Motivate: Similar to an unsolicited sales letter, you need to tall the reader precisely what to do, make the needed action appear easy ("visit your local deater"), and motivate the reader to act rapidly.